wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 Custom active response Windows example
 --------------------------------------

 As Windows AR does not recognize Python scripts, these are two options to overcome this issue.
-The first option is to convert python scripts to executable applications, while the second entails running a Python script through a Bash launcher.
+The first option is to convert python scripts to executable applications, while the second entails running a Python script through a Batch launcher.

 Convert Python scripts to executable application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^